unhcr/koboloadeR/README.md

 kobo_apps("data_viewer")
 ```

-## Installation
+## Walk Through

-`koboloadeR` is available on GitHub.
-It can be installed using:
+ 1. Install the package
 ```
 source("https://raw.githubusercontent.com/Edouard-Legoupil/koboloadeR/master/inst/script/install_github.R")
 install.packages(devtools)
 library(devtools)
 install_github("Edouard-Legoupil/koboloadeR")
 ```
 (This version of `install_github` via [@jtilly](https://github.com/jtilly/install_github).)

-## Walk Through

- 1. Install the package
  2. Start a project within Rstudio
  3. Launch the `kobo_projectinit` functions in order to organise your project.
 It also starts a series of question to set up a configuration file to access a kobo server.
  4. Grab your data with `kobo_data_downloader`